gennady73/rhbk-multi-site-sso-workshop/03-Multi-Site-Replication/01-rhbk-ispn-int-deployment.md

 #### **1\.
 Create the keycloak.conf File**

-On your local machine, create the file `/opt/keycloak/conf/keycloak.conf` using the template below.
+- On your local machine, create the file `/opt/keycloak/conf/keycloak.conf` using the template below.
 File **[keycloak.conf](/assets/keycloak.conf.template)**

+- On **all four** RHBK nodes, the `/opt/keycloak/conf/keycloak.conf` file must include the configurations as following:

+    ```ini
+    # Intra-Site Caching
+    cache=ispn
+    cache-stack=jdbc-ping

+    # Native Multi-Site Configuration (Example for Site A)
+    multi-site-enabled=true
+    multi-site-site-name=site-a
+    multi-site-port=7800
+    multi-site-routes-provider=static
+    multi-site-static-routes=site-b:10.20.1.11[7800],10.20.1.12[7800] # IPs of Site B nodes
+    ```

-**Important:** This configuration includes all the metrics and event listeners required to populate the Grafana dashboards we will build in [Chapter 6](/06-Observability-Stack/README.md)\.
+- **Important:** This configuration includes all the metrics and event listeners required to populate the Grafana dashboards we will build in [Chapter 6](/06-Observability-Stack/README.md)\.

 #### **2\.
 Deploy the Configuration File**